la2050/archive/_organizations/groceryships-and-netiya.md

     - '2016'
     - '2015'
     - '2014'
-  org_summary:
-    - >-
-      The Trellis Project will make LA the healthiest place to live by creating church hubs that offer community building, nutrition education and kitchen gardens in low-income communities most in need.
-    - >-
-      Groceryships improves long-term health and wellness in low-income communities by creating a network of educational support groups and enhancing access to healthy, unprocessed foods.
-    - >-
-      Comprehensive health program for low-income families struggling with obesity--nutrition education, healthy cooking, and emotional support.
 title: Groceryships and Netiya
-uri: /organizations/groceryships-and-netiya/
 extrapolated_project_ids:
   - '6102087'
 project_titles_from_extrapolated_project_ids:
-  - >-
-    The Trellis Project: Growing health through gardening, nutritional support, and food access
-project_titles:
-  - Comprehensive Nutrition Education Programs
-  - >-
-    The Trellis Project: Growing health through gardening, nutritional support, and food access
-  - 'TreeMapLA: Crowd-Sourcing a Healthy Watershed sponsored by TreePeople'
-project_titles_from_project_ids:
   - >-
     The Trellis Project: Growing health through gardening, nutritional support, and food access